neuralsandwich/Git-tutorial/tutorial.md

 ## Viewing History

 All version control systems including Git show a projects commit history.
-The `git log` command displays the commited snapshots, showing you your commit history.
+The `git log` command displays the commited snapshots, showing your commit history.
 If you run `git log` you should see similar output:

 ```
 Author: Sean Jones <neuralsandwich@gmail.com>